 - Water connection

-Identify and map the costs and include them in your financial plan.
+An alternative solution is renting your food truck, but this may turn out to be more expensive in the long run.
+Identify and map the costs for the first two or three years, and include them in your financial plan.
 This may help you find out whether your plans are achievable.
 It is also important to have a financial plan in case you are seeking finance for your food truck business.
 Financiers want to see your financial plan and business plan.

 Ensure you hold the right driving licence